PRIVACY POLICY

 9. RIGHTS OF DATA SUBJECTS

-Data subjects have rights to their own personal data in accordance with data protection legislation.
-However, the application of the rights in each individual situation depends on the purpose and situation of the use of personal data.
+Data subjects have rights to below described own personal data in accordance with data protection legislation.
+However, the application of the rights in each individual situation depends on the purpose and legal basis of the use of personal data.
+The registered can make a request regarding the rights to the registrar, whose contact information is found in section 2.

 Exercise of rights